-And if we go back and look at the essence of John the Baptist's message with this more positive focus, we discover - perhaps to our surprise - that his message was in many ways not so different from the message that Jesus proclaimed.
+And if we go back and look at the essence of John the Baptist's message with this more positive focus, we discover - perhaps to our surprise - that his message was in many ways not so different from the other messages in scripture, and not so different either from the message that Jesus proclaimed.
 We hear three different groups of people respond positively to John, and ask him, "what then shall we do?", and his answers to all three have a common theme.
 (Remember also that three witnesses were enough to convict.)
-To the crowds John says, "share what you have with those less fortunate", not very far removed from Jesus' commands to "feed the hungry, clothe the naked, heal the sick".
-To the tax collectors John says, "collect only what you are legally entitled to collect."
-To the soldiers John instructs, "do not extort by force, do not be greedy".
+To the crowds John says, "share what you have with those less fortunate", which is remarkably similar to Jesus' commands to "feed the hungry, clothe the naked, heal the sick".
+To the tax collectors John says, "collect only what you are legally entitled to collect", echoing God's call for justice.
+To the soldiers John instructs, "do not extort by force, do not be greedy", which rings in parallel with Jesus' command to treat each other with respect and kindness.
 Not only do these instructions parallel instructions from Jesus, they all share the same motive of compassion.
 Sharing clothing, not stealing, not extorting, all three echo the familiar message of "love one another as I have loved you" don't they?
-Kind of surprising to realize that this crusty prophet actually proclaimed a message instructing people to let their hearts motivate their actions, to respond to God with justice and mercy and kindness.
+When we stop to actually hear all of what John had to say we may be surprised to realize that this crusty prophet actually proclaimed a message instructing people to let their hearts motivate their actions, to respond to God with justice and mercy and kindness.
 Little wonder many people wondered if he was the Messiah.